Tinglok/academic-homepage/content/authors/admin/_index.md

 My research interests mainly focus on utterance-level speech modeling, particularly towards end-to-end approach based on deep neural network.
 Since 2019, I have been studying in the area of speech processing in [Speech and Multimodal Intelligent Information Processing (SMIIP) Lab](https://sites.duke.edu/dkusmiip/) directed by Prof. Li.

-In my spare time, I like to go to the gym,  which is my habit for nearly seven years.
+In my spare time, I like to go to gyms,  which is my habit for nearly seven years.